 The Ottoman Empire was famous for many things besides its ruling and war skills such as art, architecture, and cuisine.
 The Ottoman Empire was also famous for its harems too.
 Basically, the harem is the part of a palace or house reserved for the residence of women.

-The Ottoman Sultans have a specific liking to Circassian women and many of the captured Circassian women were either became Sultan’s wife and/or work as a servant in the palace.
+The Ottoman Sultans have a specific liking for Circassian women and many of the captured Circassian women either became Sultan’s wife and/or work as a servant in the palace.
 So, it is the Circassian women who brought this delicious taste to Ottoman cuisine.

 - 1 Whole Chicken